 Where do I go to get my Certificate of Clearance application (and get fingerprinted)?

-The answer is “quite likely.”
-In your career as a teacher, you will only be fingerprinted once for credentialing or certification purposes, but for employment purposes with several different employers, it’s likely that you will be fingerprinted several times.
+In your career as a teacher, you will only be fingerprinted once for credentialing or certification purposes (COC), but for employment purposes with several different employers, it’s likely that you will be fingerprinted several times.

 Regarding the application for a Certificate of Clearance, if I’ve been fingerprinted already by a school district where I’ve been a substitute teacher, do I need to be fingerprinted again?

-If you hold an emergency 30-day Substitute permit in San Luis Obispo, then you will not need to be fingerprinted again, otherwise if you want to substitute in San Luis Obispo County you will need to be fingerprinted again.
+If you hold an emergency 30-day Substitute permit in San Luis Obispo, then you will not need to be fingerprinted again.
+If you want to start substituting in San Luis Obispo County you will need to be fingerprinted again.
 Also, you must be sure your emergency 30-day Substitute permit stays valid throughout your teacher prep program.